 - 1. The student must inform the Program Director in writing, within 24 hours of the clinical disciplinary action or complaint, and specify what he/she is appealing. - 2.
 The Program Director will schedule a meeting with the Clinical Grievance Committee within five clinical days.
 The student will present their grievance and must provide sufficient documentation at this time relative to the grievance. - 3.
 After hearing the evidence, the committee will make a recommendation.
-If the student is not satisfied with the recommendation they may contact the Office of the Academic Dean.
+If the student is not satisfied with the recommendation they may contact the Office of the University Vice President of Academic Affairs (VPAA).